 Social media reacted strongly.
 Chris Packham was quoted in The Independent saying that the royal family should end ‘unsustainable’ shooting on their land (which includes grouse shoots in Scotland), and our own post on the issue became our most widely-read of the entire autumn (a period which included numerous well-read analyses of the Hunting Office webinars and suspensions of hated licences for so-called ‘trail hunting’).

 Much criticism was directed towards the Royals themselves.
-They have repeatedly been called out as hypocrites, purporting to be pro-conservation while being renowned for the huge number of birds of mammals they have shot or hunted on their various estates – Boxing Day still sees gatherings of royals of all sorts and all ages blowing birds out of the December skies – and on overseas trips.
+They have repeatedly been called out as hypocrites, purporting to be pro-conservation while being renowned for the huge number of birds and mammals they have shot or hunted on their various estates – Boxing Day still sees gatherings of royals of all sorts and all ages blowing birds out of the December skies – and on overseas trips.
 Prince Charles, President of the National Trust (which is currently embroiled in arguments about so-called ‘trail hunting’), notoriously called fox hunting ‘romantic’ in 2002 and was reportedly furious with Tony Blair for steering the Hunting Act through parliament.

 In the same vein, there was frequent mention on Twitter of Prince William’s recent appointment as Patron of the British Trust for Ornithology (BTO), an organisation founded in 1932 “for the study of birds in the British Isles” and which is committed to encouraging birders to watch birds rather than lining up to shoot them.